raceintospace/raceintospace/doc/manual/manual.md

 ### MANNED LUNAR ORBITAL

-More involved than a pass, a lunar orbital gives ample opportunity to test out spacecraft systems in lunar space, and even lunar lander tests above the Moon, as was done on Apollo 10.
-One can even skip the lunar pass and go straight to the orbital, as was done on Apollo 8, though that's awful risky if you've also skipped the lunar landing probe.
-The orbital also provides some opportunity for the gathering of reconnaissance.
+More involved than a pass, a lunar orbital gives ample opportunity to test out spacecraft systems in lunar space, and even lunar lander tests above the Moon as was done on Apollo 10.
+One can even skip the lunar pass and go straight to the orbital as was done on Apollo 8, though that's awful risky if you've also skipped the lunar landing probe.
+The orbital also provides some opportunity for the gathering of lunar recon.

 ### MANNED LUNAR LANDING

-Here it is, the end goal—to land someone on the Moon and return them safely to Earth.
+This is it, the end goal—to land someone on the Moon and return them safely to Earth.
 This is arguably humanity's greatest technological triumph!
 New challenges await, but mankind's first footsteps on an alien world are an achievement to remember.

-## Milestone Steps and Necessary Tasks for the Moon Landing
+## Other Milestones, and Necessary Tasks for the Moon Landing

 ### PHOTO RECONNAISSANCE